jakobadam/origo-desktops/docs/user/intro.rst

 #. `Configuring Active Directory`_
 #. `Uploading software`_
-#. `Adding software to farm`_
+#. `Installing software to farm`_
-#. `Installing software on farm`_
+#. `Start farm`_
-#.
-Start farm

 Underneath the different states of the farm is depicted:

 .. image:: /_static/rds-farm-states.png

-Initially a farm is **open** for changes in its associated software.
-After software is added to the farm, you are ready to install the software; a process that installs all software on a single server, seals it and **closes** the farm for further software changes.
-The sealed disk afterwards acts as a base for all future RDS Session Hosts on this farm.
+Initially a farm is *open* for installing software.
+When all software is installed, the farm can be *sealed*.
+In practice, software is installed on a single server, and when finished, the disk on that server is sealed and thereafter used as a base for all future RDS Session Hosts on the farm.

 Configuring Active Directory
 ============================